yujunz/gitlab.com-runbooks/howto/chef-documentation.md

 dev repo.
 Next, run `berks install` to download the cookbook for the first time, commit, and push.
 Finally, run `berks upload <cookbookname>` to upload the cookbook to the Chef server.

-To apply this uploaded cookbook to a new environment follow the steps [bellow](#chef-environments-and-cookbooks)
+To apply this uploaded cookbook to a new environment follow the steps [below](#chef-environments-and-cookbooks)

 ## ChefSpec and test kitchen